appliedblockchain/ab-website/_posts/2015-11-07-response-to-why-smart-contracts-make-slow-blockchains.md

 title: Why Smart Contracts Make Slow Blockchains
 image-link: response-to-why-smart-contracts-make-slow-blockchains
 category: blog
+headline: You have raised some real issues with the current implementation of Ethereum.
+However, I think that most of organisations playing and building with Ethereum as a private chain today don’t believe that Ethereum, certainly not in it’s current form, will be their target platform.
 ---

-<p class="post__headline">You have raised some real issues with the current implementation of Ethereum.
-However, I think that most of organisations playing and building with Ethereum as a private chain today don’t believe that Ethereum, certainly not in it’s current form, will be their target platform.</p>

 <p class="post__content">The reason they’ve chosen Ethereum is because they see the potential of one particular feature: The Ethereum Virtual Machine.
 This smart contract implementation, together with it’s developer friendly Solidity programming language has sparked a great deal of interest as you know.</p>
 <p class="post__content">Why?
 Because it is an almost perfect paradigm for designing decentralized permission-based cross-organisational workflow (see <a href="https://www.linkedin.com/pulse/blockchain-cross-organisation-workflow-adi-ben-ari/?trk=prof-post">here</a>) – without the need for a trusted/centralised intermediary of course.
 This is achieved by providing a template for sharing and modifying data, and following a sequence of permission-based interactions/transactions in a controlled, accountable way.
 It’s a layer of abstraction at just the right level.</p>